VoyagerX21/flask-commands/README.md

 ### flask new

-After installing Flask-Commands globally, you’ll have access to a new command called `flask`, which lets you quickly scaffold Flask applications from the terminal.
+After installing Flask-Commands globally, you'll have access to a new command called `flask`, which lets you quickly scaffold Flask applications from the terminal.

 ```bash
 flask new myproject
 ```

-Once the command completes, you’ll see a new directory called `myproject/` that contains everything you need to get a Flask application up and running.
+Once the command completes, you'll see a new directory called `myproject/` that contains everything you need to get a Flask application up and running.

+If you do not pass `--db` or `--no-db`, the command prompts you to include a SQLite database (default yes).

 What you get: